appenginecorp/react-redux-mongo-todo/README.md

 First of all, make sure you have [Node](https://nodejs.org) and [Mongodb](https://www.mongodb.com/) installed in your machine.
 And don't forget to create the 'data/db' folder with is required by Mongo.

-First of all you need to initiate mongodb's service:
+After that, you need to initiate mongodb's service:
 ```
 mongod
 ```